cybera/netbox-sidekick/docs/devices.md

 can now use a built-in Sidekick management command that will do the following:

-* Create an interface called "mgmt" and assign it an IP address used to connect to the device for API and SNMP communication.
+* Create an interface called "mgmt" and assign it an IP address used to connect to the device via SNMP.
 * Assign that IP address as the Primary IPv4 address of the device.

 You can do this through the web interface, but this may be a little faster.